-How a dual citizenship crisis befell an immigrant nation - BBC News
+How a dual citizen crisis befell Australia

 Succession of disclosures

-In particular, the situation has rocked the Greens, the environment-driven party seen as the biggest parliamentary force outside the dominant duopoly of the conservative Liberal-National government and the Labor opposition.
+Initially the situation rocked the Greens, the environment-driven party seen as the biggest parliamentary force outside the dominant duopoly of the conservative Liberal-National government and the Labor opposition.

-The embarrassing eligibility conundrum began rolling on 14 July when the Greens' co-deputy leader Scott Ludlam, who left New Zealand aged three, suddenly resigned from parliament.
+On 14 July, Greens' co-deputy leader Scott Ludlam, who left New Zealand aged three, suddenly resigned from parliament.
 The West Australian senator was informed he still held dual citizenship - since he had not formally renounced New Zealand - after some digging by an adversarial Perth barrister, who warned of a High Court challenge to Mr Ludlam's parliamentary qualifications.

-This prompted checks by the Greens' other co-deputy leader Larissa Waters.
-Widely applauded months earlier for becoming the first MP to breastfeed in parliament, Ms Waters tearfully announced her resignation on finding she was still a citizen of Canada.

-She was born there, to Australian parents, who brought her back to their homeland when she was a baby.
-Similar to Mr Ludlam, she wrongly assumed she'd automatically rescinded Canadian citizenship on becoming an Australian.
+This prompted checks by the Greens' other co-deputy leader Larissa Waters, who tearfully announced her resignation on finding she was still a citizen of Canada, where she was born before moving to Australia when still a baby.
+Similar to Mr Ludlam, she wrongly assumed she had automatically rescinded Canadian citizenship on becoming an Australian.

-While rivals carped that the Greens were a shambles, a few days later National Party senator Matt Canavan resigned his post in Prime Minister Malcolm Turnbull's cabinet as minister for resources and Northern Australia - after a call from his mother.
+A few days later National Party senator Matt Canavan resigned his ministry in Mr Turnbull's cabinet - after a call from his mother.

 Maria Canavan, like her son, was born in Australia.
 But in 2006, due to her Italian parentage, she had registered herself and her three children for Italian citizenship.
-Mr Canavan, who was 25 at the time, said he'd been unaware of this as his mother hadn't told him.
+Mr Canavan, who was 25 at the time, said he had been unaware of this as his mother had not told him.
+Like Mr Joyce, his eligibility will now be decided by the High Court.

-While he has resigned his ministries, he has so far remained in parliament.
-The government has said he was not in breach of the constitution as he had been unaware Italian citizenship was acquired on his behalf.
-His eligibility will now be decided by the High Court.

-Elsewhere, a Labor MP from Tasmania, Justine Keay, has confirmed she revoked her UK citizenship before last year's election, but is not saying when.
-Calls are growing for proof she was eligible at election time.
+Elsewhere, a Labor MP from Tasmania, Justine Keay, announced happily she had revoked her UK citizenship before last year's election.
+Doubt arose, however, when it was revealed confirmation of that process was not received from the UK until a week after the election.

+However, legal experts believe Ms Keay is safe, as she took all necessary steps to renounce her British citizenship before the poll.
+Her case has not been referred to the High Court.

-Queensland senator Malcolm Roberts from the far-right One Nation party, has added to the mess by declaring he renounced his UK citizenship, though it was not confirmed by UK officials until after his election last year.
+Less safe, apparently, is Queensland senator Malcolm Roberts from the far-right One Nation party.
+He declared he had renounced his UK citizenship before the election, but confirmation was not received until five months after the poll.
+Also, Senator Roberts had initially merely sent emails to UK citizenship authorities, rather than filling out official renunciation forms as Ms Keay had done.

 Do rules fit with modern Australia?

 Overall, 23 MPs born in 14 foreign countries - including former PM Tony Abbott - have now shown proof they are exclusively Australian citizens.
-Labor senator Sam Dastyari even showed he'd spent A$25,000 (£15,000; $20,000) in legal fees to renounce his Iranian citizenship.
+Labor senator Sam Dastyari even showed he had spent A$25,000 (£15,000; $20,000) in legal fees to renounce his Iranian citizenship.

 The constitution's Section 44 (i) states that any person who "is under any acknowledgment of allegiance, obedience, or adherence to a foreign power, or is a subject or a citizen or entitled to the rights or privileges of a subject or a citizen of a foreign power... shall be incapable of being chosen or of sitting as a senator or a member of the House of Representatives".

 This is interpreted by the High Court as meaning anyone with dual citizenship is not permitted to run for office.
-Though the clause has so far affected three seemingly innocent victims, it is unlikely to be changed because of the difficulty of altering the Australian constitution.
+Though the clause has so far affected several seemingly innocent victims, it is unlikely to be changed because of the difficulty of altering the Australian constitution.

 - What exactly are 'Australian values'?